Is this patient opioid dependent?

 The clinical management of opioid-related problems requires the use of both clear terminology and clinical definitions.
 Tolerance, dependence, and addiction are sometimes used inappropriately due to lack of understanding or lack of clinical clarity.
 In this chapter, the terms addiction and opioid addiction refer to the pathologic syndrome of opioid dependence with uncontrolled use despite consequences.
 Hospitalized patients may also present with pseudoaddiction, which is drug-seeking behavior that occurs in response to inadequate treatment of pain.

 Opioid use and problems associated with opioid use have increased dramatically in the United States over the last 15 years.
 Although there is significant regional variation in the types of opioids used and the patterns of use, several trends are worth noting.
 Epidemiologic surveys from the United States indicate that over 5 million people used opioids for nonmedical purposes in 2007.
-U.S. data from 2005 indicate there were ...
+U.S. data from 2005 indicate there were more than ...